cscart/docs/en/user_guide/look_and_feel/email_templates/index.rst

 2. Variables, Snippets, Documents
 ---------------------------------

-On the left you’ll see the list of variables and snippets that you can use in templates.
+On the left you’ll see the list of variables, snippets, and documents that you can use in templates.
 Clicking on the name of a variable, snippet, or document will automatically insert it to the **Subject** or **Template**.
 The exact position depends on where you left the cursor.

 * **Variables** contain various information from the database, such as the name of the customer or the ID of the order.